abdamah/biu-cprogramming/variable/README.md

 In programming, a variable is a container (storage area) to hold data.

 In C, there are different types of variables with different **data types**.
-Later chapter we will see _data types_.
+Later chapters we will see _data types_.

 ## Examples